Skip to main content

 See the math step by step

-Subscription price rises from $80 to $100 — percent change mode
+A product price moves from $80 to $100 — four modes compared

 When to use this calculator